 Why does your organization need a KMS?

-When you adopt a KMS, you no longer have isolated information, but all your knowledge serves a specific purpose.
+When you adopt a KMS, all of your information is in one place and it all serves a specific purpose.

-The stages of the knowledge management cycle, working together, help you turn disparate knowledge and information into a structured system to train, inform, and help employees and customers.
+The stages of the knowledge management cycle—as shown below—work together, help you turn disparate knowledge and information into a structured system to train, inform, and help employees and customers.

 By categorizing knowledge, your customers and employees can more fully understand your processes, products, services, and culture.